Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 	 environment_variables  = map(string)

-	 # The load balancer listener ARN to attach the ECS service to.
+	 # The load balancer listener arn to attach the ECS service to.
 This value is required when enable_load_balancer is true.
+	 lb_listener_arn  = string

+	 # The VPC id to deploy the ECS service's load balancer traget group into.
+Required when enable_load_balancer is true.
-	 load_balancer_listener  = string
+	 lb_target_group_vpc_id  = string

 	 # The maximum number of instances of the ECS service to run across the ECS cluster.
 Auto scaling will not scale beyond this number.